Prepare Exchange resources

 Import-Certificate -FilePath c:\temp\ExoCert.cer -CertStoreLocation cert:\LocalMachine\Root

-ARM access to Exchange Online via Modern Authentication/App Registration allows to enable multi-factor authentication for Azure accounts.
-Please note that if necessary, Modern Authentication should also be set up for ARM access to SharePoint Online to avoid any restrictions on access to SharePoint Online.
+ARM access to Exchange Online through Modern Authentication/App Registration allows you to enable multi-factor authentication for Azure accounts.
+If required, Modern Authentication should also be set up for ARM access to SharePoint Online to avoid any restrictions on access to SharePoint Online.

 The registered application is granted full access to Exchange Online.
-It is not possible to set up read-only access with Modern Authentication.
+You cannot set up read-only access with Modern Authentication.

-Not recommended: Alternatively, you can still use the username/password combination for Exchange Online:
+Alternatively, you can still use the username/password combination for Exchange Online.

 -